ausybenelux/lissa_kickstart/README.md

 ### Message Queue

 The message queue is an AMQP service that accepts notifications related to the events.
-The Drupal 8 backend will post the notification entity actions to this queue so the worker can forward them to the websoocket connections.
+The Drupal 8 backend will post the notification entity actions to this queue so the worker can forward them to the websocket connections.

 | Type        | Address | Credentials |
 | ----------- |--------------|------|